vuejs/docs/src/guide/essentials/computed.md

 In comparison, a method invocation will **always** run the function whenever a re-render happens.

 Why do we need caching?
 Imagine we have an expensive computed property `list`, which requires looping through a huge array and doing a lot of computations.
 Then we may have other computed properties that in turn depend on `list`.
-Without caching, we would be executing `list`’s getter many more times than necessary!
+Without caching, we would be executing `list`'s getter many more times than necessary!
 In cases where you do not want caching, use a method call instead.

 ## Writable Computed {#writable-computed}